the-vegetarian-vampire/Data-Structures/README.md

 - **Suitability:** Kruskal's algorithm is more suitable for sparse graphs where E is much less than V^2.

 Can be applied to any connected weighted graph and guarantees to find the minimum spanning tree if the graph is connected and undirected.
 ---
+# Topological Sort
+- algorithm applied to **Directed Acyclic Graphs (DAGs)**.
+- It linearly orders the vertices of the graph such that for every directed edge from vertex `u` to vertex `v`, `u` comes before `v` in the ordering.

+## Key Characteristics
+- **DAGs Only**: Topological sorting can only be performed on graphs that have no cycles, i.e., Directed Acyclic Graphs.
+- **Uniqueness**: The ordering of the nodes in a topological sort is not necessarily unique.
+A DAG can have more than one topological ordering.
+- **Use Cases**: Commonly used in scenarios like scheduling tasks, organizing dependencies (e.g., dependency resolution in build systems), and course scheduling.

+## Algorithm
+1. **Count In-Degrees**: For each vertex, count the number of incoming edges.
+2. **Initialize Queue**: Add all vertices with in-degree of 0 (i.e., no incoming edges) to a queue.
+3. **Process Vertices**: While the queue is not empty:
+    - Remove a vertex from the queue (denoting it has no remaining dependencies).
+    - Add this vertex to the topological ordering.
+    - Decrease the in-degree of all its neighbors.
+If a neighbor's in-degree becomes 0, add it to the queue.

+## Complexity
+- **Time Complexity**: O(V + E) where V is the number of vertices and E is the number of edges in the graph.
+- **Space Complexity**: O(V) due to storage needed for the in-degree map and the queue.

+## Example
+- Consider a project consisting of tasks A, B, C, D, E, and F, with dependencies such that A must be completed before B and D, B must be completed before C and E, and D must be completed before E and F. A topological sort of these tasks will provide an order in which to undertake them without violating any dependencies.

+## Important Notes
+- If the graph contains a cycle, then a topological sort is not possible, as there is no linear ordering that satisfies all dependency requirements.
+- There are multiple methods to perform topological sorting, such as Depth-First Search (DFS) based approaches.

+---
 # Dynamic Programming